telerik/xaml-docs/controls/radfiledialogs/features/drag-drop/customize-drag-drop-behavior.md

 # Customizing Drag Drop Behavior

-The drag and drop functionality of the file browser is implemented via a custom [DragDropBehavior]({%slug dragdropmanager-behaviors-dragdropbehavior%}).
+The drag and drop functionality of the file browser is implemented via a [DragDropBehavior]({%slug dragdropmanager-behaviors-dragdropbehavior%}).
 The default behavior is a class of type __FileBrowserDragDropBehavior__ and can be accessed or replaced through the __DragDropBehavior__ property of the dialog control.

 To customize the behavior you can create a new class that derives from FileBrowserDragDropBehavior and override its virtual methods.

 The following example will show you how to create a behavior that allows you to drag files only, but no folders.
-To do so you will need to override the CanDragStart method of the behavior and based on the information recieved from the DragDropState class return true or false.
+To do so you will need to override the CanDragStart method of the behavior and based on the information recieved from the __DragDropState__ class return true or false.

 #### __[C#] Example 1: Custom drag drop behavior__
-{{regiond radfiledialogs-features-dragdrop-customizing-drag-drop-behavior-0}}
+{{region radfiledialogs-features-dragdrop-customizing-drag-drop-behavior-0}}
 	public class CustomFileBrowserDragDropBehavior : FileBrowserDragDropBehavior
 	{
 		public override bool CanStartDrag(DragDropState state)